Bachelor of Arts in Liberal Studies

 Program Restrictions

-Liberal Studies is a stand-alone program and may not be combined with any other majors, minors, or certificate programs.
+Liberal Studies is a stand-alone program and may not be combined with any other majors, minors or certificate programs.

 Life Experience Portfolio Review

-Students in the Liberal Studies major will have the opportunity to submit a portfolio for review to earn up to 6 credits of professional "life experience."
+Students in the Liberal Studies major have the opportunity to submit a portfolio for review to earn up to 6 credits of professional "life experience."
 See your faculty advisor for more information.

-Online-Only Program of Study
+Online-only Program of Study

 Summary of Degree Requirements

-University Requirements:
+University Requirements

 • MATH 0701 (4 s.h.) and/or ENG 0701 (4 s.h.), if required by placement testing.